ropensci/nasapower/data-raw/README.md

 ## Save list for use in `nasapower` package

-Using `devtools` to save the list as an R data object for use in the `nasapower`
+Using `usethis` save the list as an R data object for use in the `nasapower`
     package.